-As of 2019, approximately 8 billion board feet are not constrained by these factors.
+Based on 2018 forest inventory estimates, the total standing volume for the planning area is approximately 17 billion merchantable board feet2.
 Per-acre volume varies considerably between stands.
 The average standing volume is roughly 27.4 Mbf per acre.

 As a result of their history of large fires, extensive logging, and intensive forest management, the age distribution of state forests lands is not uniform (Figure 12).
 Stand age has a major influence on forest condition and this non-uniform age distribution has significant implications for forest management planning.
 Forest stands in the 50-79 year-old range are the most common, accounting for half of the acreage and more than 60% of the standing volume.
 These acres coincide with periods of aggressive salvage logging and subsequent reforestation efforts that occurred after the Tillamook Burn.
 Stand age is not the only factor that influences a stand's current condition.
 Site productivity, past management practices, and disturbance and disease history are all contributing factors.